Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

 ## Lab Objectives

-In this lab you will perform the following:
+In this lab, you will perform the following:

 - Task 1: Setup Code Scanning
 - Task 2: Review Code Scanning Alert (Gain Insights)